 + Jean Ngoya Kidula, professor of music (ethnomusicology) and chair of ethnomusicology at Hugh Hodgson School of Music, University of Georgia, explores the explosive growth of the Christian music industry in many African countries, and how many Christian musicians are altering the soundscape by drawing on previously rejected indigenous cultural styles and tones.

 + Scholars from the Missiology Lectures offer final reflections on the themes of the conference.
-Click here to explore additional responses and discussions or listen to the full playlist below.
+Click here to explore additional responses and discussions.